ned2/slapdash/README.md

 ## Installation

-After cloning/downloading the repository, simply install Slapdash as a package like this into your target virtualenv:
+After cloning/downloading the repository, simply install Slapdash as a package into your target virtualenv:

     cd <PATH_TO_SLAPDASH>
     pip install -e .

 ## Usage

-1. In `app.py`, select the main layout you want from `layouts.py`.
+1. In `index.py`, select the main layout you want from `layouts.py`.
 2. Create your callbacks in `callbacks.py`.
 3. Create your pages in `pages.py`.
 4. Add your pages to the `urls` attribute in `router.py`.
 5. Add desired pages to `NAV_ITEMS` (if using a navbar) in `settings.py`.
-6. Add additional CSS to `assets/custom.css`.
+6. Add additional CSS to `assets/custom.css` (for example).
-7. Modify any additional settings in settings.py as desired.
-(The only other one you will likely definitely need to change is TITLE).
+7. Modify any additional settings in `settings.py` as desired.

 ## Running Your App

 You can launch the app using the `run_flask.py` script, which uses Flask's development server (and which shouldn't be used in production).
-The script takes a couple of arguments optional parameters, which you can discover with `--help` flag.
+The script takes a couple of arguments optional parameters, which you can discover with the `--help` flag.

     $ python run_flask.py --debug

 You can run your app using a WSGI server (such as Gunicorn) with the `wsgi.py` entry point like so:

     $ gunicorn slapdash.wsgi